7 Tips for the Best + Most Comfortable Postpartum Clothes

 One more piece of maternity wear that was absolutely essential to me during the postpartum period?
-This very specific brand and style of maternity hipster underwear.
-They come in tons of cute patterns, they were kind to my healing C-section incision, and I didn’t feel like I was wearing granny panties.
+This very specific brand and style of postpartum underwear.
+They come in lots of pretty colors, they were kind to my healing C-section incision, and I didn’t feel like I was wearing granny panties.
 (This was of course after the glamorous mesh panties phase of postpartum.
 Although if you’re not into the mesh panties, you can always get something more supportive like these maternity boyshort undies for that first phase.)

 If you don’t have any maternity clothes that fit the bill, pick up some cheap basics with a stretchy waistband that you can pair with cute tops.
 Yoga pants are a favorite of many postpartum moms, but pants won’t cut it for me in the Texas summer.

 I hit the jackpot at H&M with some cute skirts for just $12.95 each, so I got a couple different colors.

 Leggings are another good option, paired with tunics or short dresses.
 However, I tried on several different brands of leggings and struggled to find a good fit.
 If they fit me length-wise and weren’t too baggy in the legs, they were too tight on the belly.
 What finally worked was a pair of high-waist leggings, but maternity leggings should work too.

 3. Give the Girls a Break With the Right Nursing Bras